 Most research has focused on what drives OCBs/core competencies at a personal level.
 The following factors all have some association;

 There is currently keen interest in Core Competencies.
-Yet few studies that investigate the link between core competencies and performance.
+Yet few independent studies that investigate the link between core competencies and performance.

 A 2009 analysis (1) found that citizenship behaviours are positively related to individual job performance.